bkirwi/ethereum-haskell/README.md

-etherium-haskell
+ethereum-haskell
 ===

-An independent and unaffiliated reimplementation of Etherium in Haskell.
+An independent and unaffiliated reimplementation of Ethereum in Haskell.

 This is still in the early stages; many parts of the protocol are unimplemented, and there is very little documentation.
 However, the RLP